-The rose turned its head and remarked, "It seems that I am the most beautiful plant in this forest".
+The rose turned its head and remarked, "It seems I am the most beautiful plant in this forest."
 A sunflower raised its yellow head and asked, "Why do you say that?
-In this forest there are many beautiful plants.
+In this forest, there are many beautiful plants.
 You are just one of them".
-The red rose replied, "I see everyone looking at me and admiring me".
+The red rose replied, "I see everyone looking at me and admiring me."
 Then the rose looked at a cactus and said, "Look at that ugly plant full of thorns!".
 The pine tree said, "Red rose, what kind of talk is this?
 Who can say what beauty is?
 You have thorns too".

-The rose tried to move its roots away from the cactus, but it could not move.
-As the days passed, the red rose would look at the cactus and say insulting things, like: This plant is useless?
+The rose tried to move its roots away from the cactus but could not move.
+As the days passed, the red rose would look at the cactus and say insulting things like, This plant is useless?
 How sorry I am to be his neighbor.

 "Yes, but the cactus does not like to see any birds suffer," replied the pine.

 The rose opened its eyes in wonder and said, "The cactus has water?"

 "Yes, you can also drink from it.
 The sparrow can bring water to you if you ask the cactus for help."